A CRM Consultant is a new business formed by Jennifer DeRose M.A., R.P.A.

 anthropology, curation, folklore, historic preservation, and history.

-in cultural resource management Projects within their aboriginal territory and the
+Project investigations within their aboriginal territory and the northwest.
+Techs or

 A CRM Consultant teams with an associate archaeologist and an architectural